valerie035/data-analytics-winter-2025/module_2/assignments/assignment_2.md

 #### Advanced Excel Skill: XLOOKUP

 We also want to know what % of applicants that were "Assigned Cohort" in the Tech-Moms Application Data filled out a survey.
 Using the Contact ID column in each table to "join" the tables together and find out if the student completed the survey or not.
 Write down the tasks below you would need to do to find this out.

+I am fairly confident I made this overly complex/did not do it correctly, but this is what I did:

+1. Copied the raw data from the application data and pasted it in a tab in the current assignment
+2. filtered the raw data to only display those who were assigned a cohort
+3. added a new column in the raw data
+4. used xLOOKUP to search the contact ID in the raw data with the contact ID from the alumni survey and return the date registered if found    this was my function "=XLOOKUP(A5,Analysis!A:A,Analysis!C:C)"
+5. If the alumni survey was completed the xLOOKUP would return a date and if there was no survey associated it returned an ERROR code
+6. I did a count on how many total were assigned a cohort: the total was 567
+7. I used the filter to eliminate all the ERROR coded IDs
+8. I did a count on how many were left: the total was 243
+9. I divided 243/567 and got 43% as the total number of Alumni that completed the survey

 ### Step Four: Create Charts & Build a Dashboard